phloe/shavejs/readme.md

 Shave.js is a layer ontop of Mustache that makes it easier to:

-* Sort the order of any array in the output data.
+* Sort the order of any array in the view data.
-* Offset any array in the output data.
+* Offset any array in the view data.
-* Limit the number of items in any array in the output data.
+* Limit the number of items in any array in the view data.
 * Load templates on the fly with no hassle.
 * Handle formating of view data with helper functions.